wesslen/NCStateSenateFacebook/README.md

 ## Introduction

 I've created this GitHub respository that analyzes nearly 7,000 Facebook posts by NC State Senators between Jan 2014 to Dec 2016.
-Specifically, I use [Strutural Topic Modeling](http://www.structuraltopicmodel.com/) to identify the topics and estimate the effect party has on each topic's prevalence.
+Specifically, I use [Structural Topic Modeling](http://www.structuraltopicmodel.com/) to identify the topics and estimate the effect party has on each topic's prevalence.

 I haven't uploaded the data used onto GitHub but email me if you're interested in the raw data.